Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Real data applications

-To illustrate the utility of our proposed method, we applied it to data from the Oral Infections, Glucose Intolerance, and Insulin Resistance Study (ORIGINS), which investigated the correlation between periodontal microbiota and insulin resistance \citep{demmer2017subgingival}.
+To illustrate the utility of our proposed method, we applied it to oral microbiome data from the Oral Infections, Glucose Intolerance, and Insulin Resistance Study (ORIGINS), which investigated the correlation between periodontal microbiota and insulin resistance \citep{demmer2017subgingival}.
 Previous studies have established a significant association between periodontitis, a chronic inflammatory disease affecting the tissues supporting the teeth, and the risk of type 2 diabetes.
 Type 2 diabetes, constituting 90\% of diabetes cases, arises from disruptions in glucose regulation and insulin resistance.
 The cross-sectional ORIGINS study included 152 adults without diabetes (77\% female), aged 20–55 years.
 The Human Oral Microbe Identification Microarray \citep{colombo2009} was used to quantify the abundance of 379 taxa in subgingival plaque samples.
 For this case study, we obtained the microbiome profiling data from \cite{demmer2017subgingival}.
-We utilized the observed insulin levels as our response variable, employing our proposed method to elucidate the relationship between the periodontal microbiome and insulin levels.
-We filtered the dataset to exclude samples lacking insulin level information and taxa with a total abundance lower than 30, resulting in 130 taxa and 111 samples.
+We utilized the observed fasting insulin levels as our response variable, employing our proposed method to elucidate the relationship between the periodontal microbiome and insulin levels.
+We filtered the dataset to exclude repeated samples, samples missing insulin level information, and taxa with prevalence below 1\%, resulting in 130 taxa and 111 samples.
 After filtering, there were no repeated measures (i.e., each sample corresponds to a unique subject).
-We replaced exact zeros in the count data with a small pseudocount of 0.5.
-We then transformed the counts into relative abundances and applied a log transformation to form the predictor matrix.
+Zero counts in the taxa count matrix were addressed using pseudocount-based preprocessing, which is commonly used in microbiome analyses \citep{lin2014variable, bien2021tree, mishra2024taro}.
+Each zero entry was replaced by 0.5 $\times$ the minimum observed nonzero abundance.
+Relative species compositions were then computed, log-transformed, and used as inputs to the regression model.
+To assess the robustness of our results to zero handling via pseudocounts, we repeated the analysis under an alternative pre-processing scheme \cite{shi2022high}.
+Full details are provided in Section S6.1 of the Supplementary Material.